dpawlows/Foundations-of-Scientific-Computing/course-info/installingPython.rst

 To download the installer, head to the
 `Anaconda Individual Edition page <https://www.anaconda.com/products/individual>`_.
-Once there, click the **Download** button to be shown the different installer options.
+Once there, scroll to the bottom of the page to see the download options.

 .. figure:: images/anaconda_dl.png
     :width: 600px